arangodb/arangodb/3rdParty/mruby/README.md

 See the INSTALL file.

-## License

-Copyright (c) 2012 mruby developers

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

-The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-## Note for License
+## Copying

+See the COPYING file.

+## About Contribution

-mruby has chosen a MIT License due to its permissive license allowing developers to target various environments such as embedded systems.
+Thank you for considering contributing to mruby. mruby has chosen a MIT License due to its permissive license allowing developer to target various environments such as embedded systems.
-However, the license requires the display of the copyright notice and license information in manuals for instance.
+However, the license requires to display the copyright notice and license information in manuals for instance.
 Doing so for big projects can be complicated or troublesome.
-This is why mruby has decided to display "mruby developers" as the copyright name to make it simple conventionally.
+This is why, mruby has decided to display "mruby developers" as copyright name to make it simple conventionally.
-In the future, mruby might ask you to distribute your new code (that you will commit,) under the MIT License as a member of "mruby developers" but contributors will keep their copyright.
+In the future, mruby might ask you to distribute your new codes (that you will commit,) under MIT License as a member of "mruby developers" but contributors will keep their copyright.
 (We did not intend for contributors to transfer or waive their copyrights, Actual copyright holder name (contributors) will be listed in the AUTHORS file.)

-Please ask us if you want to distribute your code under another license.
+Please ask us if you want to distribute your code under other license or if your code is derived from GPL code.

-## How to Contribute

-Send pull request to <http://github.com/mruby/mruby>.
-We consider you have granted non-exclusive right to your contributed code under MIT license.
-If you want to be named as one of mruby developers, include update to the AUTHORS file in your pull request.
+## The Author

+See the file AUTHORS.

+Feel free to send comments and bug reports to the author.
+Here is the author's latest mail address:

+  devel@mruby.org